nicklaustrup/dungeonchat/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ## Description
 Clear description of the problem.
+Be concise; focus on observable behavior.

 ## Environment
 - Browser: